 Current Status: The Sangre de Cristo peaclam was listed as state threatened in 1983.
-Annual surveys began in July 1995 under a multi-agency conservation effort initiated by the U. S. Forest Service (1996).
-A total of 42 sites was surveyed from 1995-1999 in the northern Sangre de Cristo Mountains to determine the species' range.
+Annual surveys began in July 1995 under a multi-agency conservation effort initiated by the U. S. Forest Service (1996); however, validity of the taxon was questioned as voucher specimens have never been collected.
+A total of 42 sites were surveyed from 1995-1999 in the northern Sangre de Cristo Mountains to determine the species' range.
 Only six valves out of an abundance of Pisidium voucher material (i.e., exceeding ca. 750 specimens) collected from Middle Fork Lake remotely resembled P. sanguinichristi specimens (B. Lang, NMDGF; Dr. G. L. Mackie, University of Guelph, Canada: pers. obs.).
 No pisidia collected from any other sites during this 4-year survey were referable to P. sanguinichristi.
 Based on the apparent absence of P. sanguinichristi from the type locality, and the lack of discernable differences in shell shape and hinge dentition between paratype P. sanguinichristi and the conchologically similar and co-occurring congener, Pisidium milium, the NMDGF (1996) requested taxonomic assessment of the putative P. sanguinichristi as a valid species.
 A mitochondrial DNA study comparing the nominal species with P. milium yielded inconclusive results because this biochemical analysis was restricted to a comparison of DNA extracted from shell proteins (Wilson et al. 1998).
 The taxonomic validity of this species merits further study (Lang 2002).
 The TL was re-surveyed in 2011.
-These collections are need to compared with previously sampled material, including paratypes, to assess the taxonomic validity of this species.
+Recent genomics data (NMDGF unpublished data) indicate all samples form Middle Fork Lake can be assigned to Pisisdium casertanum or Pisisdium milium.
+The inability to assign samples to a P. sanguichristi group, known phenotypic plasticity among the peaclams, and lack of bona fide contemporary specimens (beyond the type specimen), indicates the validity of Pisiduim sanguichristi as a species should be questioned, as it is likely not a true taxon.